| Brooks of Hickory Hollow Community Association |

 You can't follow the rules

 unless you know what they are.
-They are on this web site and
+They are

 recorded in the Public Records of Jefferson County.